Food as Medicine: It's Not Just a Fringe Idea Anymore

 Studies have explored evidence that dietary changes can slow inflammation, for example, or make the body inhospitable to cancer cells.

-In general, many lifestyle medicine physicians recommend a plant-based diet—particularly for people with diabetes or other inflammatory conditions.
+In general, many lifestyle medicine physicians recommend a plant-based diet — particularly for people with diabetes or other inflammatory conditions.

 "As what happened with tobacco, this will require a cultural shift, but that can happen," says Nguyen.
 "In the same way physicians used to smoke, and then stopped smoking and were able to talk to patients about it, I think physicians can have a bigger voice in it."